Mayor of Klaipeda takes a selfie during the final pitches in Hacker Games: Klaipėda

 • Time zone: GTM + 2 hours.

-• Official language: Lithuanian (the Baltic languages group).
-The majority of citizens also speak Russian, English.
+• Official language: Lithuanian (Indo-European language group).
+The majority of citizens also speak English, Russian.

 • Neighbouring states: Latvia, Belarus, Poland, Russia (Kaliningrad).